szymon-sawicki/cinema-app/README.md

 Screenings service:

 - adding new screening with availability checking
+- finding screening by keyword
+- finding screening by movie
+-

 Tickets service:

+- creating tickets with availability checking
-- generating lists of seats for given screening with their status (boolean isBooked in GetSeatDto)
+- generating map with booked seat of given screening

 ## NEXT TASKS TO DO

-- write some methods in screening service
+- write tests of all service methods
-- creating new ticket with seat reservation
+- user service
+- javadoc comments
 - Rest API